RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	the	handshake	protocol	of	TLS	negotiates	and establishes	the	connection	between	two	parties	and	enables	the	secure communications	channel	that	will	then	handle	secure	data transmission.
 The	protocol	exchanges	all	information	needed	to authenticate	and	negotiate	the	encryption	algorithms	to	be	used	as well	as	to	create	the	session	ID	for	the	transaction.
  	B	is	incorrect	because	although	transmission	is	certainly	a	key	function of	TLS	and	the	record	protocol,	it	is	not	the	name	of	a	protocol	itself.
  	C	is	incorrect	because	negotiation	is	a	component	of	the	handshake protocol;	it	is	not	the	name	of	a	protocol	itself.

-12. DNSSEC	relies	on	digital	signatures	and	allows	a	client	lookup	to	validate a	DNS	resolution	back	to	its	authoritative	source.
+### Question # 1 - 	DNSSEC	relies	on	digital	signatures	and	allows	a	client	lookup	to	validate a	DNS	resolution	back	to	its	authoritative	source.
 What	is	this	process called?
 A.		Zone	signing
 B.	Authentication
 C.	Realm	signing
 D.	Domain	signing